-We cover this topic in our second @home newsletter House of Emotions which is packed full of practical suggestions and links.
+We cover this in our second newsletter, House of Emotions full of practical suggestions and links.

-Sensory play is crucial for learning and brain development but it’s also a brilliant method of regulating emotions and relaxing.
+Sensory play is crucial for learning and brain development but it’s also a brilliant way of regulating emotions and relaxing.

-Plus, our activity book, Make, Bake, Feel Great! is available now…
+Plus, our activity book, with 26 things to Make, Bake & Feel Great! is available now!

-Sometimes stressful or upsetting situations are unavoidable so here are some tools you can use to address any difficult behaviour or emotional meltdowns whenever they happen.
+Sometimes stressful or upsetting situations are unavoidable so here are some tools designed to address difficult behaviour or emotional meltdowns whenever they happen.
 To build resilience and as a preventative measure we recommend incorporating these types of activities into your routine…

 Encourage your loved one to fill in a card similar to this where they can write down their feelings.
 Talk about what triggers cause these feelings.